TedHusted/awake/awake.md/awake.md

 “Do you and Brent have an extended family?” asks Park.

-“No, it’s just us now,” says Toby.
+“No, it’s only us now,” says Toby.
 “Our father has been out of the picture for as long as I can remember.
 Our mother passed a year ago.
 She was an only child.
 Brent and I don’t have any other siblings.
 We’re both single.”

 “Do you know if anything had been bothering Brent?” asks Park.

 “We hadn’t talked recently.
 We keep in touch on and off.
-The last time I saw him was probably the Pulse company picnic a few months ago.”
+I think the last time I saw him was the Pulse company picnic a few months ago.”
 Toby smiles.
 “Brent rocked the four square games.”

 “Did Brent have friends outside the office?
-Maybe a special someone?”asks Park.
+A special someone maybe?”asks Park.

 “He kept in touch with friends from college, from RIT — Rochester Institute of Technology.
-They’d take international vacations together: Japan, Germany, Rio de Jiro … But Brent didn’t date much.
+They’d take international vacations together: Japan, Germany, Rio de Jiro.
+But Brent didn’t date much.
 He played his share of online games.
 That was his actual major in college, Game Design.
-He worked as a college co-opt with the Pulse office in New York, then he stayed on and eventually transferred to Palo Alto.“
+During college, he worked as a o-opt with the Pulse office in New York.
+He stayed on and transferred to Palo Alto as soon as there was an opening.“

 “But no local circle of friends here?”
 Park asks.